BrenKenna/pyanamo/Creating and Managing Workflows.md

 Users can pass a list of items to import during their python "session".
 They can also inspect what was imported as per the wrapper script because the output is the same.
-Useful if querying todo work from RDBMS ;)

 ```python
 # Import manager client